astropy/astropy/docs/stats/index.rst

 Introduction
 ============

-The `astropy.stats` package holds statsitical functions or algorithms used in astronomy and astropy.
+The `astropy.stats` package holds statistical functions or algorithms used in astronomy and astropy.